OWASP/www-project-csrfguard/tab_news.md

 ## Target date for the new release 4.0 : 2021

 We need your help.
-If you want to give few hours of your time to help us please contact me.
+If you want to give few hours of your time please reach out to us.

-## Important Security Fix

-An important security fix has been applied to the CSRFGuard version 3.0.

-Do a token pre-fetch on every page.

-Instead of hard coding the CSRF token, we send a POST request to fetch the token and populate the JS variable.

-Thanks to Ahamed Nafeez ahamednafeez@gmail.com for this fix.